Robust Spatial Confounding Adjustment via Basis Voting: Plurality Rule Mode Estimator

-\end{theorem} Hence, we have a consistent estimator of $\beta$ under the plurality rule without any assumptions on the exposure being rougher than the confounder.
-As we see, the consistency of the ensemble model estimator relies on consistency of candidate estimators $\hat \beta_{k,n}$ to the respective limits $\beta + r_{k,d}$.
-In order to get good, efficient estimates of $\beta$, we need to have our candidate estimators be well-behaved and have efficient rates of convergence towards their limits.
-The following section presents choices of such candidate estimators.
+The consistency of the ensemble mode-based basis voting estimator relies on the convergence in probability of the candidate estimators $\hat \beta_{k,n}$ to their respective limits $\beta + r_k$.
+So, the performance and efficiency of our estimator of $\beta$ requires well-behaved and efficient candidate estimators.
+The following section presents two such candidate estimators.